Kinetic and internal energy transfer in implicit large eddy simulations of forced compressible turbulence: Computational aspects

 \section{Computational aspects}

 Nyx uses a hierarchical parallelisation scheme based on the AMReX framework\footnote{See \href{https://amrex-codes.github.io/amrex/}{https://amrex-codes.github.io/amrex}}.
 The grid is decomposed into a suitable number of boxes, which are distributed among MPI tasks.
 Each box in turn is split into several tile boxes \cite{Zhang2016}, which extend over the full size of a box in $x$-direction (corresponding to the innermost loops in the Fortran core routines of the code) and covering quadratic tiles of size $16\times 16$ in the $yz$-plane.
 Each OMP thread computes one or more tile boxes.
-This scheme is also benefecial for efficient vectorization.
-For high performance, it is of particular importance to enable vectorization for the inverse Fourier transform of the forcing spectrum to spatial grid, which is basically a multiply-add operation over an array with more than 100 elements for each grid cell.
+This scheme is also beneficial for efficient vectorization.
+For high performance, it is of particular importance to enable vectorization for the inverse Fourier transform of the forcing spectrum to spatial grid, which is basically a multiply-add operation over an array with more than 100 elements for each grid cell (corresponding to the number of non-zero Fourier modes; the spectrum of the forcing is exactly as specified in \cite{Schmidt2009}).
+Source terms (forcing and heating/cooling) are treated with a Strang splitting method which is described in detail in \cite{Almgren2013}.
 The full code including the implementation of stochastic forcing is publicly available on Github.\footnote{AMReX repo: \href{https://github.com/AMReX-Codes/amrex}{github.com/AMReX-Codes/amrex},\\ Nyx repo: \href{https://github.com/AMReX-Astro/Nyx}{github.com/AMReX-Astro/Nyx}.}

 The simulations presented in this article were performed on Xeon Phi (Knights Landing) processors with AVX-512 vectorization.
 We used 32 nodes for the largest grids with $1024^3$ cells.
 On each node, 8 MPI tasks ran with 32 OMP threads per task on 64 physical cores (i.e.\ we employed the maximal number of hyperthreads, resulting in a speedup by a factor of about $2$ compared to no hyperthreading).
 The nodes were operated in cache mode with Sub-NUMA-2 clustering.
 With this configuration, the wallclock time per CFL timestep was about $7$ seconds.
 The total number of timesteps required for a sufficient number of dynamical time scales varied between roughly 20000 and 40000.